Lauri92/Media_collection/README.md

 * Authorization is tracked via JSON webtokens which are signed and issued to user at log in.
 Some GET requests and all POST, PUT and DELETE requests require a JSON webtoken.
 Whenever the user wants to access a protected route or resource, the user has to provide a JWT in the Authorization header using Bearer schema in order to be authenticated.
   Lack of JSON webtoken will result in 401 error.
+The token validity lasts for 15 minutes and is stored in session storage and after that a new login is required.

 **IMPORTANT NOTE:**